quicwg/base-drafts/draft-ietf-quic-transport.md

 order.

-Endpoints MUST be able to deliver stream data to an application as an ordered byte-stream.
-Delivering an ordered byte-stream requires that an endpoint buffer any data that is received out of order, up to the advertised flow control limit.
+Endpoints MUST be able to deliver stream data to an application as an ordered byte stream.
+Delivering an ordered byte stream requires that an endpoint buffer any data that is received out of order, up to the advertised flow control limit.

 QUIC makes no specific allowances for delivery of stream data out of